xkylesun/kickstarter/README.md

 ```
 * User Input Validation

-  In addition to the validation on Rails Models and PostgreSQL database, input validation is also implemented on frontend to ensure user fill out all required fields before sending the form to the database, thus reducing unnecessary data transfering and improving the integrity of the database.
+  In addition to the validation on Rails Models and PostgreSQL database, input validation is also implemented on the frontend to ensure the user fills out all required fields before sending the form to the database, thus reducing unnecessary data transferring and improving the integrity of the database.

-  Upon submitting the form, a query will run to collect all HTML elements sharing the classname for required fields and check if any input has black value.
+  Upon submitting the form, a query will run to collect all HTML elements sharing the class name for required fields and check if any input has black value.

 ```Javascript
       let checklist = Array.from(document.getElementsByClassName(eleId));